karashow/CM-method/CMM/README.md

 # Description

-Here a description of the files.
+Here a description of this folder.
+You can find
-  - `CM_method.sage` contains an algorithm for the CM method.
+  - `CM_method.sage`: contains an algorithm for the CM method.
-  - `ClassPoly.sage` contains functions proving the computation of the Hilbert and the Weber-gamma polynomial.
+  - `ClassPoly.sage`: contains functions proving the computation of the Hilbert and the Weber-gamma polynomial.
-  - `ModFun.sage` is made up of funtions which evaluate mofular forms.
+  - `cornacchia.sage`: contains the Cornacchia algorithm.
-  - `test.sage` contains various tests functions.
+  - `arithmetic.sage`: contains some arithmetic functions.

 # Instructions

-In order to create your own CM elliptic curve just load `main.sage` file.
+To create your own CM elliptic curve just load `main.sage` file.